Qiskit/qiskit-ibm-runtime/README.md

 > **_NOTE:_** IBM Cloud instances are different from IBM Quantum Platform instances.
 IBM Cloud does not use the hub/group/project structure for user management.
 To view and create IBM Cloud instances, visit the [IBM Cloud Quantum Instances page](https://cloud.ibm.com/quantum/instances).

-To view a list of your instances, visit your [account settings page](https://www-dev.quantum-computing.ibm.com/account) or use the `backends()` method.
+To view a list of your instances, visit your [account settings page](https://www-dev.quantum-computing.ibm.com/account) or use the `instances()` method.

 You can specify an instance when initializing the service or provider, or when picking a backend: